alain-andre/prime/doc/prime.fr-FR.md

 1. fn - (*fonction*) The fonction which should be executed on each item in the map.
 This fonction is passed the value and its key in the map.
-2. context - (*object*, optional) The object to use as 'this' in the fonction.
+2. context - (*object*, optional) L'objet à utiliser 'tel que' dans la fonction.

 #### Paramètre: fn